-- Press TIME COOK and enter the amount of cooking time. - Press KITCHEN TIMER and enter the amount of time to delay the start of cooking. - Press START/PAUSE.
-The kitchen timer will begin counting down to zero and cooking will then begin.
+- Press TIME COOK and enter the amount of cooking time. - 2 Press KITCHEN TIMER and enter the amount of time to delay the start of cooking. - 3 Press START.
+The timer will begin counting down to zero and cooking will then begin.